erik316/Python_Project_Erik/README.md

-A Website that Contains A Documention On How To Solve Global warming and Other Bad Biological Events.
+A Website that Contains A Documentation On How To Solve Global warming and Other Bad Biological Events.

 # Project_Ecological